d9pouces/Updoc/doc/source/configuration.rst

 Efficient page caching
 ~~~~~~~~~~~~~~~~~~~~~~

-You just need to install `django-redis-sessions`.
+You just need to install `django-redis`.
 Settings are automatically changed for using a local Redis server (of course, you can change it in your config file).

 .. code-block:: bash

-  pip install django-redis-sessions
+  pip install django-redis

 Faster session storage
 ~~~~~~~~~~~~~~~~~~~~~~

-You just need to install `redis-sessions` for storing sessions into user sessions in Redis instead of storing them in the main database.
+You just need to install `django-redis-sessions` for storing sessions into user sessions in Redis instead of storing them in the main database.
 Redis is not designed to be backuped; if you loose your Redis server, sessions are lost and all users must login again.
 However, Redis is faster than your main database server and sessions take a huge place if they are not regularly cleaned.
 Settings are automatically changed for using a local Redis server (of course, you can change it in your config file).

 .. code-block:: bash

-  pip install redis-sessions
+  pip install django-redis-sessions

 Optimized media files
 ~~~~~~~~~~~~~~~~~~~~~